 Tate Modern has works by some of the most famous artists of the modern age including Picasso, Dali and Bacon.
 And if you want a great view of London and the Thames, visit the top floor café for a peek!

-The Photographers Gallery in W1 is a treasure for those who love photography.
+The Photographers Gallery in W1 is one of the best free things to do in London for those who love photography.
 Exhibitions feature some of the world’s greatest snappers and there are retrospectives, historical exhibits and award-winning images.
 Suitable for older children or those who are keen on photography.

 The Horniman Museum and Gardens has over 3,000 items from around the world in its anthropology collections, which celebrates human creativity.
 These include Chinese paper offerings, a sharks’ teeth sword and a Native American tomahawk!
 Free activities for children include puppets, singing and storytelling.

 If you don’t like the sight of blood, steer clear of The Wellcome Collection in NW1, which describes itself as one of the best free things to do in London for the incurably curious.
 Its exhibits trace the history of illness, death, medicine and genetics with such highlights as watching a video of open heart surgery, looking at paintings of dissection and listening to Florence Nightingale.

 Visit the childhood home of legendary designer William Morris in Walthamstow.
 Built in the 1740s, the impressive house now homes a large collection of his intricate prints, poetry and furniture designs.
 There are plenty of activities for children to enjoy, large gardens and a cafe serving an impressive range of cakes.